Learn about actual and potential costs

 Buyers should include any other benchmark dates relevant to the project that suppliers will need to be aware of.

 How risky is the supply chain?

 Supply chain risk in the computer server market is medium.
 The main supply chain risk comes from microprocessor manufacturers that provide the computer chips and processors necessary for creating computer servers.
-Purchase costs make up about 69.7% of the total revenue for computer server suppliers, making computer server prices heavily...
+Purchase costs make up over one third of the total revenue for computer server suppliers, making computer server prices...
 Subscribe to learn more.